bareos/bareos/docs/manuals/source/IntroductionAndTutorial/InstallingBareos.rst

 Prepare Bareos database
 -----------------------

-We assume that you have already your database installed and basically running.
+We assume that you already have your PostgreSQL database server installed and basically running.
-Using the PostgreSQL database backend is recommended.

 For details, see chapter :ref:`CatMaintenanceChapter`.